-Chef JA Cooks is a Japanese food blog that shares simple and healthy Japanese home cooking recipes include vegan and vegetarian.
+Chef JA Cooks is a Japanese food blog that shares simple and healthy Japanese home cooking recipes, including vegan and vegetarian.
 From traditional Japanese recipes to modern recipes with step-by-step instructions.

 More Vegan Dessert Recipes You Might Like

-- 60 g Nuts, almond, walnut etc
+- 60 g Nuts, Almonds, Walnuts, etc.

 - 100 g Dates, 13 pieces